23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Staub Enameled Cast Iron Pine Tree Braiser

 Got someone in your life who goes wild for picture-perfect holiday meals?
-We picked this gorgeous seasonal braiser because it’s elegantly festive and made of ultra-durable cast iron that will last for years.
+We picked this gorgeous seasonal braiser because it’s elegantly festive and made of ultra-durable cast iron — making it the kind of cookware that earns a permanent spot on the stove.

 $200 at Williams Sonoma